system-transparency/system-transparency/README.md

 ```

 # Deployment
-The bootloader artifact can be built in three different formats:
+The bootloader artifact can be built in three different formats (see also [installation](#stboot-image)):

 ## MBR Bootloader Installation
 When built as an MBR bootloader there is one artefact `out/stboot-installation/mbr-bootloader/stboot_mbr_installation.img`containing:
 * SYSLINUX (for the Master Boot Record)
 * A VFAT/FAT32 partition named STBOOT containing:
     * Syslinux configuration
+    * Syslinux boot files
     * LinuxBoot files
-    * Less critical configuration data (host_configuration.json) for stboot.
+    * Host configuration for stboot
 * An Ext4 partition named STDATA containing
     * An OS package if boot method is set to _local_.
     * An empty directory for use as a cache if the boot method is set to _network_.